Stroboscopic high-order nonlinearity for quantum optomechanics: Introduction

-In the present letter we propose a high-order nonlinearity for optomechanical systems with time variable external force.
-We theoretically investigate the dynamics of a levitated nanoparticle in presence of simultaneously a harmonic and a strong stroboscopically applied nonlinear potentials enabled by the engineering of the trapping beam.
-Using Suzuki-Trotter expansion~\cite{suzuki_generalized_1976} we induce the simultaneous action of the potentials and obtain the Wigner functions of the quantum motional states achievable in this system.
-We directly observe very nonclassical negative Wigner function~\cite{bartlett_universal_2002,ghose_non-gaussian_2007} generated by highly nonlinear quantum mechanics.
-The oscillations of Wigner function reaching negative values witness the quantum dynamics required for nonlinear phase gate.
-We prove a nonlinear combination of the canonical quadratures of the mechanical oscillator to be squeezed below the ground state variance that is an important prerequisite of this state being a resource for the measurement-based quantum computation~\cite{miyata_implementation_2016,marek_general_2018}.
-For this method, we focus our attention to realistic versions of nonlinear phase states, namely the cubic phase state.
-The method allows straightforward extension to more complex nonlinear potentials which can be used to flexibly generate other resources for nonlinear gates and their applications~\cite{sefi_how_2011,marek_general_2018}.
+Here we propose a broadly applicable nonlinear stroboscopic method to achieve high-order nonlinearity in optomechanical systems with time-~and space-variable external force.
+The method builds on the possibility to control the nonlinear part of the mechanical potential landscape and introduce it periodically, adjusted in time with the mechanical harmonic oscillations.
+Such periodic application inhibits the effect of the free motion and the restoring force terms in the Hamiltonian and allows approaching the state arising from the nonlinear potential only.
+This is achieved similarly to how a stroboscopic measurement enables a quantum non-demolition detection of displacement~\cite{braginskyoptimal1978,cavesmeasurement1980}.
+To prove feasibility of the method, we theoretically investigate realistic dynamics of a levitated nanoparticle in presence of simultaneously a harmonic and a strong, stroboscopically applied, nonlinear potentials enabled by the engineering of the trapping beam.
+To run numerical simulations, we advance the theory of optomechanical systems beyond the covariance matrix formalism appropriate for Gaussian states.
+Using direct Fock-basis and Suzuki-Trotter~\cite{suzukigeneralized1976} simulations we model the simultaneous action of the nonlinear potential and harmonic trap, and obtain the Wigner functions of the quantum motional states achievable in this system.
+We predict very nonclassical negative Wigner functions~\cite{bartlettuniversal2002,ghosenongaussian2007} generated by highly nonlinear quantum-mechanical evolution for time shorter than one mechanical period.
+The oscillations of Wigner function reaching negative values, in accordance with estimates based on unitary dynamics, witness that the overall quantum state undergoes unitary transformation $\exp(\ii V(\ox)\tau)$ sufficient for universal quantum processing~\cite{lloydquantum1999}.
+To justify it, we prove a nonlinear combination of the canonical quadratures of the mechanical oscillator to be squeezed below the ground state variance which is an important prerequisite of this state being a resource for the measurement-based quantum computation~\cite{miyataimplementation2016,marekgeneral2018}.
+For numerical simulations, we focus our attention to realistic version of the key nonlinearity, namely the cubic one with $V(x) \propto x^3$, and find good agreement of the predictions based on experimentally feasible dynamics with the lossless and noiseless unitary approximation.
+The method allows straightforward extension to more complex nonlinear potentials which can be used for flexible generation of other resources for nonlinear gates and their applications~\cite{sefihow2011,marekgeneral2018}.
+In comparison with simultaneously developed superconducting quantum circuits~\cite{sivakkerrfree2019}, an advantage of our approach stems from a much larger flexibility of nonlinear potentials.
+Stroboscopic driving of an optomechanical cavity in a linear regime was considered in~\cite{brunellistroboscopic2020} for the purpose of cooling and Gaussian squeezing of the mechanical mode.